 - It will appear on your transcript.

-- Practicums are secured and overseen by a faculty member.
+- Practicums are overseen by a faculty member.

 If you have any further questions about practicums and internships or need any assistance, please contact Vancouver Career Services at email@example.com.